PFedya8/function_approximation/README.md

-# function_approximation
+# Function Approximation

 This program is a simple implementation of function approximation using gradient descent.
-The program is written in Fortran 90.
+It is written in Fortran 90.

-## Usage
+## Compilation

-The program is compiled using the following command:
+You can compile the program in one of the following ways:

+1. Using the direct command:
     ```bash
     gfortran -o approximation approximation.f90
     ```

-    or using the makefile:
+2. Using the provided makefile:
     ```bash
     make
     ```

-    The program is executed using the following command:
+## Execution

+After compilation, you can run the program using:

+1. Direct command:
     ```bash
     ./approximation
     ```

-    or using the makefile:
+2. Using the makefile:
     ```bash
     make run
     ```

+Ensure you have the required compiler installed and the make tool available on your system.